-Breeding parakeets, aka American parakeets or budgies, isn't very difficult, but there are some things you should know about before setting up a pair.
-This includes understanding their special dietary needs, choosing the right cage and nest box, and caring for the chicks through weaning.
+Pet bird breeding, such as with parakeets, aka American parakeets or budgies, isn't very difficult.
+However, there are some things you should know about before setting up a pair of male and female parakeets.
+This includes understanding their special dietary needs, choosing the right cage and parakeet nesting box, and caring for the chicks (parakeet babies) through weaning.
 It's a rewarding experience, but it does require your dedication to meeting your pets' needs.

-3. Waiting for the Pair to Reach Maturity and Breeding Condition
+3. Wait for the Parakeet Pair to Reach Maturity and Breeding Condition

 Parakeets are usually mature enough to breed about one year of age.
-When the hen develops a brown, crusty-looking cere, that's the best time to set up the nest box.
+When the hen develops a brown, crusty-looking cere, that's the best time to set up the nesting boxes for your parakeets.

 According to South Coast Pet Hospital, there are two main practices for breeding parakeets: colony breeding and breeding individual pairs.